Entry to Pre-school Pufflings Unit

 The completed application form must be returned to Rochdale MBC along with supporting documentation.

-The closing date for applications is the 15th of January 2020.
-After this date the allocation process will have commenced, and any late requests will not be processed until the first offer of places has been made.
+Applications can be made from the 7th September 2020.
+The closing date for applications is the 15th of January 2021.
+After this date, the allocation process will have commenced, and any late requests will not be processed until the first offer of places has been made.

 You will also be advised if the Admissions Committee have been unable to offer your child a place at the school.
 If you are not allocated a place you have the right to appeals against the decision.
 Details of the appeals procedure will be included with the notification letter from the LA.